alexberriman/rest-api-design/README.md

 <div align="right"><a href="#top">Back to top</a></div>

+### Response types

+APIs should generally return a response in a single content type (e.g. json).
+In order to keep your API as simple as possible, I'd recommend only implementing a single content type unless there was a strong need to support multiple (e.g. json + xml).

+If you do need to support multiple content types, do so through the [Accept](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) request header and return the response in the requested format through the [Content-Type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) response header.

+If the client requests data in a content type that isn't supported, return `415 Unsupported Media Type`.

+<div align="right"><a href="#top">Back to top</a></div>

 ## Operations

 Standard CRUD operations should apply.
-In a situation in which certain operations are not available (read-only resources might not be available to update/delete for example), the service should return a `405 Method Not Allowed` response.
+In a situation in which certain operations are not available (read-only resources might not be available to update/delete for example), the service should return `405 Method Not Allowed`.

 ### Create

-`POST /{resource:plural}`
+`POST /{resource}`

-A `POST` request to the plural instance of a resource should return a `201 Created` response with the ID of the created resource:
+A `POST` request to the resource should return a `201 Created` response with the ID of the created resource:

 ```jsonc
 // 201 Created